When I was first told that I shouldn’t be eating gluten, the meal I had the most difficulty with was breakfast.

 There are a number of excellent muesli-type cereals readily available.
 Both Hubbards and Healtheries make reasonably priced options – and have a good variety of flavours, stocked at all of the supermarkets.
 My favourite is the Healtheries High Fibre muesli, as it has the best fibre content of the commercial mueslis that I have looked at.
 If you can spend a little more money, the Brookfield Farms Macadamia muesli is very good, and available at New Worlds and most Countdowns.
 There are also any number of boutique mueslis available.
 The one I like the best is Cec’s Gluten-free Muesli (which can be purchased from their website, www.cecsmuesli.co.nz) but again, it’s more expensive.
 I tend to buy one of the expensive ones and two of the cheaper, everyday ones and mix them together.
-If you’re keen on trying new muesli, I strongly recommend attending the Gluten Free Food & Allergy Show, as there are many on display there!
 The other option is to make your own, and there are some excellent recipes around for this.

 Both Healtheries and Hubbards do a rice porridge offering.
 I add some dried cranberries and currants for a bit of extra flavour.
 Opinion is divided about oats.
 Some research (especially overseas) suggests that the amount of gluten per milligram is so tiny that oats are not considered to contain gluten.
 If you buy packet biscuit mixes from overseas, they will often contain oats.
 However, the requirements in New Zealand are a little more stringent, and oats are considered to contain gluten.
 I think this is one of those topics where you need to make the decision for yourself, but the prevailing advice is for coeliacs to stay away from oats.